Relief of Amunhotep I

 Egyptian, Classical, Ancient Near Eastern Art

 This raised relief shows Amunhotep I wearing a royal beard and the tall White Crown of Upper Egypt with a royal uraeus-cobra.
 The fragment comes from one of several chapels that Amunhotep I built within the Karnak Temple for the god Amun.
-These chapels imitate Middle Kingdom examples erected by Senwosret I of Dynasty 12, approximately four hundred years earlier.
-Certain features, however—including the curved iris of the eye, a long, curving nose with accentuated nostril, and a raised line around the corner of the mouth—typify Dynasty 18 style.
+These chapels imitate Middle Kingdom examples erected by Senwosret I of the Twelfth Dynasty, about four hundred years earlier.
+Certain features, however—including the curved iris of the eye, a long, curving nose with accentuated nostril, and a raised line around the corner of the mouth—typify Eighteenth Dynasty style.

 ca. 1525-1504 B.C.E.

 13 1/2 x 8 x 1 1/4 in.
 (34.3 x 20.3 x 3.2 cm) (show scale)

 Charles Edwin Wilbour Fund

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please contact firstname.lastname@example.org

 For further information about copyright, we recommend resources at the United States Library of Congress